 The residential option is not available for students who will not yet be 15 by the beginning of the program.

-Direct student supervision is provided by trained Resident Advisers, college and graduate students from over 65 U.S. universities who participate in Columbia’s Internship in Building Community.
-Resident Advisers are available to students around-the-clock, seven days a week.
+Direct student supervision is provided by trained Resident Advisors, college and graduate students from over 65 U.S. universities who participate in Columbia’s Internship in Building Community.
+Resident Advisors are available to students around-the-clock, seven days a week.
 Additional professional student affairs and residential life staffers manage the residential staff on-site and provide experienced guidance in responding to student needs.

 Resident Advisors look after the safety of the students with the utmost care.
 During residential orientation on check-in day, students are instructed in personal safety measures, how to navigate the city properly, and about our strict student sign-out and communication policies, as detailed in our Community Standards.

 Residence Halls & Campus Resources